One purchase flow inside Mi Vodafone

 - iOS, Android & Web

-Before any design work began, I organized alignment sessions with the Product Manager, Product Owner, Business Analyst, and Technical Leads to surface constraints and map the opportunity space together.
+Before any design work, I ran alignment sessions with the Product Manager, Product Owner, Business Analyst, and Technical Leads to surface constraints and map the problem space together.
+A team of that size with misaligned assumptions about scope is slow to move and expensive to correct later.

-- Facilitated a Miro session to map current and future flows using a modular "Lego pieces" approach — giving all stakeholders a shared global vision.
+- Facilitated a Miro session to map current and future flows using a modular "Lego pieces" approach, treating each screen as a composable module and giving every stakeholder a shared mental model of the new architecture before design began.

-- Built the first prototype in InVision, Vodafone's internal prototyping tool at the time.
+- Built the first prototype in InVision, Vodafone's internal prototyping tool at the time, to test navigation logic before committing to visual design.

-- Ran remote user testing with 10 Spanish Vodafone customers via Lookback.io — mixed ages and genders, all active app purchasers.
+- Ran remote user testing with 10 existing Vodafone customers via Lookback.io, mixed ages and genders, all active in-app purchasers.
+This small, remote sample identified usability issues but could not establish behavior across Vodafone's customer base.

-- Create a seamless cross-selling entry point for existing customers
+- Create a clear cross-selling entry point that works for intent-driven and passive discovery

-- Design a PLP → PDP flow that guides users from intent to configuration
+- Design a PLP → PDP flow that guides from browsing to configuration without dead ends

-- Build a flexible Nexus screen for cross-selling between offer and checkout
+- Build a flexible Nexus screen, a cross-selling hub between offer and checkout, that adapts to the customer's existing products

-- Unify the checkout experience across all sales flows in the app
+- Unify checkout across every sales flow in the app.
+One architecture, not six.

-- Deliver fully within Vodafone's existing design system
+- Deliver entirely within Vodafone's existing design system, with no new components without justification

 Two entry points.
 One unified checkout.